Valerie · Retention · 6 min read

 What "lapsed" means by industry

-The right re-engagement window varies by what kind of business you run:
+The right re-engagement window varies by what kind of business you run.
+These are planning examples, not published industry benchmarks:

 - Coffee shop: 30 days